HMT-seminar-2014/hmt-12D/writing/scholiapresentation.md

-#Etymological Scholia in book 12 of Ven A and Ven B#
+#Some Remarks on the Etymological Scholion on 156r of Ven A#

 _________